A Low-Complexity Graph-Based LMMSE Receiver for MIMO ISI Channels with M-QAM Modulation: INTRODUCTION

 Another important contribution of this study is the proposed LLR exhange algorithm for $M$-QAM signaling.
 LMMSE equalizers involved in turbo decoders need a method for transition to binary domain, i.e., bit LLR domain.
 In the literature, there were effective approaches to obtain bit LLRs from the LMMSE equalizer outputs, such as the Wang-Poor (WP) approach~\cite{WangPoor1999,Tuchler2002} and the Joint Gaussian (JG) approach~\cite{Ping2003}.
 However, applying the WP or JG approaches directly is computationally intensive for factor graphs.
 Although a simplified expression for extrinsic LLR computation was proposed in~\cite{Guo2008} for BPSK signaling only, there is no such a work for higher order constellations in the literature within the knowledge of the authors except the heuristic methods in~\cite{Guo2011,Pinar2014}.
 To fill up this gap, we derive a transformation from the graph outputs to the bit LLRs based on the WP approach for higher order modulation alphabets.
 Owing to this key connection, extrinsic bit LLR values can be obtained in accordance with the graph solution without major complexity increase.

-In summary, two main contributions of this study can be listed as \begin{itemize} \item a state space graph for time domain LMMSE equalization of MIMO ISI channels with a reduced complexity as compared to the techniques in the literature, \item a computationally simple method to obtain extrinsic bit LLRs from LMMSE equalizer outputs for $M$-QAM signaling in both SISO and MIMO systems. \end{itemize} Overall, the performance of the proposed extrinsic bit LLR producing algorithm is shown to be better as compared to the heuristic methods in the literature for $M$-QAM signaling.
-Also, the performance of the extended LMMSE equalizer using this LLR producing algorithm is shown to be very close to a hypothetical genie-aided matched filter bound~\cite{Barry2004} through extensive simulations which makes it an efficient receiver that can reach high data rates in frequency selective MIMO systems.
+In summary, two main contributions of this study are: i) a state space graph for time domain LMMSE equalization of MIMO ISI channels with reduced complexity as compared to the techniques in the literature, ii) a computationally simple method to obtain extrinsic bit LLRs from LMMSE equalizer outputs for $M$-QAM signaling in SISO and MIMO systems.

+Overall, the performance of the proposed extrinsic bit LLR producing algorithm is shown to be better as compared to the heuristic methods in the literature for $M$-QAM signaling.
+Also, the performance of the extended LMMSE equalizer using this LLR producing algorithm is shown to be very close to a genie-aided matched filter bound~\cite{Barry2004} through extensive simulations which makes it an efficient receiver that can reach high data rates in frequency selective MIMO systems.

 The paper is organized as follows.
 Section~\ref{sec:system_model} gives the system model.
 Section~\ref{sec:Equalizer_MIMO} presents our proposed factor graph-based LMMSE equalizer design.
 In Section~\ref{sec:llr_exchange}, the proposed LLR exchange algorithm is analyzed in details.
 We discuss the computational complexity of the suggested receiver in Section~\ref{sec:complexity}.
 Section~\ref{sec:Simulation} presents the bit error rate (BER) performance results of the proposed receiver structure.
 Lastly, Section~\ref{sec:conclsn} concludes the paper.